cindy-muniz/EnergyHack2026/README.md

 ## My role

 This was my first hackathon — and my first time using Git, GitHub, and Render.
-Jenna and I built Specusol together over 24 hours.
+Jenna and I built Specusol together in 36 hours.
 We each worked in our own repository and merged our features into this final, deployed version at the end.

 **What I built**